Welle-IT/flexiweb-plugins/packages/version-info/README.md

     })
 ```

-The updated by field in versions relies on the authors-info package.
+The updated by field in versions relies on the author-info package.

 ### Collection Configuration